- Before You Start

 Illumina HT DNA Sequencing Guidelines

-The GHTF offers single read, paired-end, and multiplex sequencing using the Illumina HiSeq 2000 system.
-Beginning in September 2010, the GHTF will offer library preparation services for DNA-seq, RNA-seq, and Chip-seq and other standard sequencing libraries.
+The GHTF offers single read, paired-end, and multiplex sequencing using the Illumina HiSeq 2500 and 4000 systems.
+GHTF offers library preparation services for DNA-seq, RNA-seq, and Chip-seq and other standard sequencing libraries.
 Instrumentation in the GHTF dedicated to DNA sequencing includes a Covaris DNA shearing system, Agilent BioAnalyzer 2100 capable of running the high-sensitivity “DNA Lab-on-a-Chip”, NanoDrop ND-1000 spectrophotometer and QuBit Fluorometer, in addition to standard molecular biological instrumentation.
 Incoming DNA or RNA samples are checked for quality (Agilent Bioanalyzer 2100) and quantity/concentration levels (NanoDrop ND-1000 spectrophotometer or QuBit Fluorometer) prior to initiation of processing steps.
 Sequence from the GHTF is piped across the campus 10 GB network to the Institute for Genomics and Bioinformatics (IGB) computer cluster dedicated to sequence processing and data storage.
 IGB personnel are responsible for converting data to FASTQ files and notifying users when they may download those files via FTP.
 The IGB also performs basic DNA alignment against reference genomes and RNA-seq analysis as part of the DNA sequencing fee.
 Additional analysis including DNA assembly is available on a fee-for-service basis.